HomeLatest NewsIndustryFacebook faces proprietary issues as former employee claims tech giant of prioritising profiteering over hate speech

 Register Now →

-Haugen will testify before a Senate subcommittee on Tuesday in a hearing titled ‘Protecting Kids Online’, about the company’s research into Instagram’s effect on the mental health of young users.
+Haugen will testify before a Senate subcommittee on Tuesday in a hearing titled ‘Protecting Kids Online’, about the company’s into Instagram’s effect on the mental health of young users.

 “There were conflicts of interest between what was good for the public and what was good for Facebook,” she said adding “Facebook over and over again chose to optimize for its own interests like making more money.”

-Haugen, who previously worked at Google and Pinterest, said Facebook has lied to the public about the progress it made to clamp down on hate speech and misinformation on its platform.
+Haugen, who previously worked at Google and Pinterest, said Facebook has lied to the public about the progress made to clamp down on hate speech and misinformation on its platform.

 Advertisement